The Lazy Patient’s Guide to ACDF Surgery Recovery

 Pain Management Strategies

-Effective pain management is key to a comfortable recovery:
+Effective pain management is crucial for a comfortable recovery.
+Consider these strategies:

 • Cold Therapy: Applying ice packs can reduce swelling and numb the pain.

-• Elevation: Keeping your head elevated can alleviate discomfort.
+• Elevation: Keeping your head elevated can help alleviate discomfort.

 When to Seek Help